Fields

 }

-Here we have defined a text field to store a password.
+field to store a password.
 The default value is generated dynamically everytime this field is used in a collection or document.

-Lume adapter stores the lume instance in the data option automatically.
-You can access to this object to modify the field configuration using the site data.
+instance in this object automatically, it's possible to modify the field configuration using the site data.
 For example:

 {